Peeyushmeher/cleanswift/docs/google_maps_setup.md

    - Choose only:
      - Geocoding API
      - Places API
-   - Under "Application restrictions", you can restrict by:
+   - Under "Application restrictions":
+     - **For Development/Testing**: Select "None" (no restrictions) to test quickly
+     - **For Production**: Select "iOS apps" or "Android apps" (NOT "IP addresses")
        - iOS bundle ID: `com.cleanswift.app`
-     - Android package name (if you have one)
+       - Android package name: (if you have one)
+     - ⚠️ **Important**: Do NOT use "IP addresses" restriction for mobile apps - it will cause REQUEST_DENIED errors
    - Click "Save"

 ## Step 2: Add API Key to Your Project